adenin-platform/webparts/cards-webpart/README.md

 # Digital Assistant Cards for SharePoint

-This client-side web part for SharePoint Online embeds Digital Assistant Cards into your SharePoint modern experience pages (SharePoint Online and SharePoint 2016+).
+This client-side web part for SharePoint Online embeds Digital Assistant Cards into your SharePoint modern experience pages.

 Cards can be displayed as persistent stand-alone Cards, or can be used in conjunction with the [PnP Modern Search Solution](https://github.com/microsoft-search/pnp-modern-search) to show relevant Cards in search results.